-In 2019 it cost us 200 pesos for the full face or 150 for half face.
+It cost us 200 pesos for the full face or 150 for half face.
 Ladies can also buy traditional floral headbands made of marigolds and cockscomb flowers for 200 pesos nearby.
 You can find stalls off of Ruta Independencia y Calle Macedonio Alcalá or in the Zócalo (main square).

 Calle Macedonio Alcalá is always bustling with activity during the festival.
 It’s a pedestrian-friendly street with no cars, and it fills up during the festival with loads of people everywhere.

 If you gather around Plaza Santo Domingo there are plenty of things going on, including market stalls, and parades passing by during the evening.
-It’s also nice to just sit under an umbrella in the Zócalo at one of the many cafes and people watch.
+It’s also nice to just sit under an umbrella in the Zócalo at one of the many cafes and people-watch.
 Bars are open all day!

 Be sure to catch a glimpse of the Oaxacan-style sandpaintings known as tapetes de arena.
-These sandpaintings are an art form utilizing stencils, colorful powders and bas-relief techniques to create beautiful large three-dimensional images.
+These sandpaintings are an art form utilizing stencils, colorful powders, and bas-relief techniques to create beautiful large three-dimensional images.
 Later the sand is swept away representing the impermanence of all things.